cod1r/tack/README.md

     changes on disk
   - build some sort of a layout "engine"
   - make some ui elements that can handle text behaviors
+  - window width should not be used due to line numbers shifting text over to the right a bit

 findings about behavior on linux vs macos:
   - on linux, resize events are sent every time a slight change in size happens whereas on macos, the resize event is sent after the resizing is done